What is PBC?

 Treating PBC

 PBC can’t be cured, but it can be managed with treatment.
-When treating PBC, your healthcare team will aim to improve key PBC lab results, including ALP.
-Getting your ALP to a lower level has been shown to reduce the risk of PBC progression.
+When treating your PBC, your healthcare team will aim to improve key PBC lab results, including ALP.
+Getting your ALP to a lower level is associated with a reduced risk of PBC progression.

 PBC treatment goals